Religion or belief: Employee guide

-In the EHRC guidance the example given is a fitness centre requiring all personal trainers to wear a uniform that includes shorts, and no alternative is provided.
+An example could be a fitness entre requiring all personal trainers to wear a uniform that includes shorts and no alternative is provided.
 The policy could conflict with some people’s religious beliefs about modesty in dress and would potentially indirectly discriminate against an employee in that group who shares those beliefs.

 A policy that has an indirectly discriminatory effect may nevertheless be objectively justified.
-This means an employer showing that the provision, criterion or practice is a proportionate means of achieving a legitimate aim.
+An employer would have to show that the provision, criterion or practice is a proportionate means of achieving a legitimate aim.

 An example of a legitimate aim could, for example, be maintaining a corporate image.
 In one case, the European Court of Human Rights (ECHR) held that projecting a corporate image was a legitimate aim.
 The case concerned an airline prohibiting uniformed staff wearing visible jewellery and an employee objecting on the basis that she wished to wear a visible cross.
 The ECHR held, however, that the balance between the airline’s aim and the employee’s right to demonstrate her beliefs had not been struck (i.e. the proportionality test failed).
 This was because the employee’s cross was discrete, would not have detracted from her professional image and would not really have encroached on the interests of others.

 Harassment related to religion or belief is prohibited.
 It happens where a person engages in unwanted conduct related to religion or belief and the conduct has the purpose or effect of violating the other person’s dignity or creates an intimidating, hostile, degrading, humiliating or offensive environment for them.

-An example of harassment could be a colleague making an abusive comment about a person’s religion or belief.
+An example of harassment could, for example, be a colleague making an abusive comment about a person’s religion or belief.

 An individual must not be victimised because they have alleged discrimination, brought a discrimination claim or given evidence or information in relation to discrimination proceedings.

-If, for example, an employee raises a complaint at work about religion or belief discrimination and then that employee is sidelined at work as a result of raising the discrimination complaint, this could amount to victimisation.
+If, for instance, an employee raises a complaint at work about religion or belief discrimination and then that employee is sidelined at work as a result of raising the discrimination complaint, this could amount to victimisation.

 Bringing a claim